 Yes, absolutely.
 The magazines have not changed since the Glock 19 Gen 3.
 So if you have old magazines that are in good shape you’ll be able to continue to use them going forward.

 The Gen 3 magazines only have one notch on the right side to catch the magazine.
-The Gen 4 and Gen 5 a notch on both sides of the magazine to make them backward compatible.
+Gen 4 and Gen 5 have a notch on both sides of the magazine to make them backward compatible.

-The gen 4 magazine has a black follower and the Gen 5 has an orange follower.
+Gen 4 magazine has a black follower and the Gen 5 has an orange follower.
 That’s the one difference between the two magazines.

 Glock Gen 4 vs Gen 5 Trigger